1krutarth/darkweb/Readme.md

 		+ Most discussed topic

 ###Steps
 + This will charge your AWS instance, so don't keep it running.
-STOP it avoid incurring any charges.
+STOP it to avoid incurring any charges.
 Refer https://aws.amazon.com/ec2/pricing/on-demand/ for pricing.
 + Create instance with ubuntu 14.04 on AWS.
 Configuration:
 	+ Instance Type: General Purpose, m4.xlarge(or m4.2xlarge/m4.4x.large);
 	+ Storage: at least 200GiB
 + Download all the tar files in your instance as assigned below:
 	+ Alma: Agora
 	+ Nikhil: Blackbank
-	+ Evolution: Venkatesh
+	+ Venkatesh: Evolution
 	+ Krutarth: Silk Road2
 + To download,
 	+ visit: https://archive.org/download/dnmarchives